This Apple Hill Cake recipe is so easy to make that it’s almost impossible to screw up. It’s a quintessential dump and bake cake!

 Apple Hill Cake

 - 4 c thinly sliced apples about 6 medium apples

-- 1 tbsp Avocado oil to coat the pan
+- 1 tablespoon Avocado oil to coat the pan

-- 1 tbsp flour for dusting the pan
+- 1 tablespoon flour for dusting the pan

 - 1 ½ c Coconut Cane Sugar

 - 1 teaspoon Molasses